Scientific Journal Articles

 [download PDF] -

-Huq, et al. 2019.
-The impact of income and taxation in a price-tiered cigarette market: findings from the ITC Bangladesh Surveys [show abstract ▼] [hide abstract ▲] [access full article]
+Smith, et al. 2019.
+The impact of e-liquid propylene glycol and vegetable glycerin ratio on rating of subjective effects, reinforcements value, and use in current smokers [show abstract ▼] [hide abstract ▲] [access full article]

 Citation